caidam/starburst-dbt-datalakehouse/README.md

 - Connect MYSQL Catalog
 - Check data and sample data

-> Include a note about Starburt's free tier limitations
+> Note that Starburt's free tier has some limitations that may be considered before implementing this, notably regarding available regions for the different cloud providers.

 ## Set up ETL with dbt Cloud